 Of course, if the terrain is even then a rugged sole may not be as important as compared to the uneven surface.
 Lastly, figure out if you are going to hop into marshy grounds and even cross rivers.

-For this case, a waterproof boot and stain resistant boot are the best.
+In this case, a waterproof boot and stain resistant boot are the best.
 The bottom line is, whatever boot you choose should provide a good grip and ankle support.

-Hiking boots are made of leather or synthetic materials.
+Normally, these are made of leather or synthetic materials.
 The good thing is that both have their strengths and weaknesses.
 Provided you have factored all the other factors, it then boils down to a personal taste when it comes materials.

 Having factored these essential features in your decision you can be sure a great pair is right away at hand.